tbass134/DogBreedDectector/post.md

 * followed by another [Dropout](https://keras.io/layers/core/#dropout) layer.
 * Finally, we create another [Dense](https://keras.io/layers/core/#dense) layer, and set it to the number of breeds we are training for.

-For building of this model, this isn't a one model to fit all.
+For building of this model, there isn't a one model to fit all.
 It takes trial and error to figure out what works best for your dataset.

 Now, we can train.

 The way I am training my model is very basic.
 You'll see this type of code when going through other models in Keras.

 [Source](https://colab.research.google.com/drive/1Y1hPUXaOAhSJv93rvXZ6p27tbBUvn0zN#scrollTo=qZoxr57wwoCw&line=9&uniqifier=1)